davidevenhaim/match-frontend/README.md

 - Private chat will be possible only between event members

 inbox will show private messages and event messages.

- #### Team Member:

-1. Chat
-2. Default mechanism will count each group member as 1, if the group member wants to invite a friend that does not have the app, (invite by link will be recommended) he has (&quot;+&quot;) option to be counted as more than 1 (add friend that doesn&#39;t have an app profile).
-3. Confirm/decline arrival.
-4. Users can change &quot;Team&quot; photo.
-5. pen events: can invite athletes nearby and friends.
-6. change event photo.

 ## Push Notifications